 You don’t lose everything you own when you file for bankruptcy.
 In both a Chapter 7 or a Chapter 13 case, you’ll be able to protect property that your state believes you’ll need for a fresh start.

 For instance, state exemptions usually allow you to protect things such as:

 Some states allow you to choose either the state or federal exemption set—whichever will work best for you.

-The exemptions available for personal injury recoveries vary widely from state to state.
-There is also a federal exemption available for proceeds from personal injury lawsuits but, like most of the state exemptions, it is limited in amount.
-You may also be able to use an available wildcard exemption to exempt additional portions of the proceeds.
-You need to determine which exemptions are available to you in your location to find out how much you can claim as exempt.
+The exemptions available for a personal injury recovery varies widely from state to state.
+There is also a federal exemption available for proceeds from personal injury lawsuits but, like most of the state exemptions, it’s for a limited amount.

-For more information on exemptions, including how they work and what exemptions are available in your state, see our Bankruptcy Exemptions area.
+For more information on exemptions, including how they work, see Bankruptcy Exemptions.

-Even if you are claiming the proceeds as exempt, you still must list the personal injury judgment, lawsuit, or claim (if the lawsuit has not been filed as of the date you file for bankruptcy) in your bankruptcy schedules.
+Even if you can claim the proceeds as exempt, you still must list the personal injury judgment, lawsuit, or claim (if the lawsuit has not been filed as of the date you file for bankruptcy) in your bankruptcy schedules.
 (To learn more about the bankruptcy schedules, see Completing the Bankruptcy Forms.)

 What will happen next will depend on the type of bankruptcy you file.